rakugoteam/Docs/source/topics/project_setup.md

 - _rakugo/game/text/markup_ - markup langue used in dialogue [more markup it here](text.md)

 - _rakugo/game/scenes/scene_links_ - this setting tells rakugo where is [SceneLinks resource, more about it here](changing_scenes.md).
 This can be use for dlcs and mods.
-- _rakugo/game/scenes/force_reload_ - should rakugo force reload scene on jump between dialogue events
+- _rakugo/game/scenes/force_reload_ - should rakugo force reload scene on jump between dialogue events, can fix some bugs if for example you have all game in one scene, like our *The Question* demo
 - _rakugo/game/store/rollback_steps_ - how many rollback steps can be done
 - _rakugo/game/store/history_length_ - how long history log is displayed